Radically Author-Centered Publishing

 What does Monday Editions publish?

-We publish poetry chapbooks in limited editions of up to fifty copies, each one signed and numbered by the author.
+We publish chapbooks of poetry and essays in limited editions of up to fifty copies, each copy signed and numbered by the author.
+In some cases, if demand for a title exceeds the availability of the limited edition, we will publish a second, open edition (unnumbered and unsigned).

 What is the Monday Editions publishing model?

-We think of ourselves as a gift-economy poetry micropublisher.
-After all, poetry is already a gift economy—almost no one makes money from poetry except
+We think of ourselves as a gift-economy micropublisher.

-This arrangement keeps us from being mistaken for a vanity press, a hybrid press, a subscription-based press, or a self-publishing service.
-It also leaves us free to focus on making sure that each book bearing our imprint meets the editorial and design standards that define Monday Editions.
+This arrangement prevents us from being mistaken for a vanity press, a hybrid press, a subscription-based press, or a self-publishing service.
+It also leaves us free to focus on ensuring that each book bearing our imprint meets the editorial and design standards that define Monday Editions.

 In short, our model gives authors the best of two worlds: